goat000/goat000.github.io/_posts/WIP-gentle-introduction-to-reducing-taxes-in-retirement.md

 title: A gentle introduction to reducing taxes in retirement
 subtitle: "Or: fun with sliders"
 # cover-img: /assets/img/path.jpg
-# thumbnail-img: /assets/img/thumb.png
+thumbnail-img: /assets/img/gentle-introduction-to-reducing-taxes-in-retirement.webp
 # share-img: /assets/img/path.jpg
 tags: drawdown, retirement, tax, interactive
 # author: Brian Williammee
 ---

-I want to do a series of posts that build towards a calculator that helps minimize taxes during retirement while also maximizing the ACA (Obamacare) subsidy received during retirement (jointly optimizing).
-It'll do this by ordering withdrawals from different accounts over the years.
-There are a lot of good calculators already, but none that I've seen can optimize ACA benefits along with taxes.
-Aside from the end result, I want to help readers understand the underlying concepts.
+I want to do a series of posts that build towards a calculator useful framework for real-life retirement drawdown planning.
+The end result, if I get that far, will be:

-Let's start simple, and then add one concept at a time, until we get somewhere useful for real-life retirement drawdown planning.

-We'll start with these assumptions:
+* A retirement drawdown calculator that takes in real-life details and provides a tax-optimized and Obamacare-optimized drawdown plan covering all the expected years of retirement.
+* A series of posts that explain all the concepts used in the calculator.

+To begin with, let's play a simple game to demonstrate a simple tax planning concept.
+We can build on it in future posts.

+## Rules
+* **Your goal: Find the lowest possible federal tax amount for the following situation.**
 * You have $100,000 in savings, all in a traditional IRA
 * You plan to withdraw it over the next 3 years, starting in 2024
 * You file taxes as married filing jointly, and you use the standard deduction.
 You have no tax